Jets Free Agency Tracker: Who Is Joe Douglas Bringing To Florham Park?

 Some would say the NFL offseason is better than the regular season.

 They would be wrong.
 But the point is the months of March and April still cause football fans to keep their eyes peeled despite no teams actually hitting the field.
-The NFL free agency period and draft give life to bombshell reports along with the forming of storylines for the upcoming season.
+The offseason gives life to bombshell reports along with the forming of storylines for the upcoming 17-game slate.

 What moves will Jets general manager Joe Douglas be making to (hopefully) improve for 2022?